Typhoon nears Japan, 1.3 million told to evacuate

 No major disruptions to plant operations were reported.

-The eye of the typhoon was 210 km (130 miles) east-southeast of the southern island of Tanegashima, moving east-northeast at 20 km (13 miles) per hour as of 5 p.m.
-(0800 GMT), the Meteorological Agency said.
+The eye of the typhoon was 210 km (130 miles) east-southeast of the southern island of Tanegashima, moving east-northeast at 20 km per hour as of 5 p.m.
+(9 a.m.
+British time), the Meteorological Agency said.

 "In Aichi, the heavy rain is causing some rivers to overflow.
 I would like to ask people to exercise the greatest caution against potential disasters from torrential rain, strong winds and high waves," an agency official told a news conference.

-The city of Nagoya asked Japan's military, called the Self-Defense Forces, to send in troops for disaster prevention, a city official said.
+The city of Nagoya asked Japan's military, called the Self-Defence Forces, to send in troops for disaster prevention, a city official said.

 Typhoon Roke follows on the heels of tropical storm Talas, which left about 100 people dead or missing in western Japan earlier this month.